lineageOS/devices/sm-g900f.md

 Unlock the Bootloader / OEM

 Attach phone to PC.
-Use a good micro USB cable; make sure that you can use it to copy data.
+Use a good micro USB cable; make sure that it can be used to copy data.

 Flash Recovery